jasgreen/contact-form-submissions/readme.txt

 2. Submission detailed screen

 == Changelog ==

+= 1.3.1 =
+* Updated to only save fields that have a value

 = 1.3 =
 * Updated to now save all posted data seperately.
 This can be viewed in each Submission page.